- GRADUATE STUDIES

-CGPS graduates should check with their Center or Program Directors if unclear about their graduation status.
-Request to Graduate forms (RTGs) for Rindge graduates have been reviewed and seniors have been notified by e-mail.
+Request to Graduate forms (RTGs) for Rindge graduates are being reviewed and seniors will be notified by e-mail.
 In order for caps and gowns to be ordered in a timely fashion, the deadline for completed RTGs is Dec.
 1 for Rindge and Jan.
 2 for CGPS graduates.
-If you have not as yet received this e-mail or filled out information related to the ceremony, please visit the Registrar’s office or contact the office by e-mail at email@example.com.

-For graduates of the College at Rindge, academic regalia (caps, gowns and hoods) can be picked up in Spagnuolo Hall, located in the Campus Center, on April 22 between 11 a.m. and 4 p.m.
-College at Rindge graduates who cannot be on campus on that day should see Stella Walling in Peterson Hall before May 4.
+For graduates of the College at Rindge, academic regalia (caps, gowns and hoods) needs to be ordered online at https://buildagrad.com/franklinpierce.
+The cost of your regalia is included in the graduation fee.
+Regalia will be picked up in Spagnuolo Hall, located in the Campus Center, at the Commencement Fair on April 25, 2017 between 11 a.m. and 2 p.m.
+College at Rindge graduates who cannot be on campus on that day should contact Scott Ansevin-Allen before May 4, 2017.

 When will I be recognized for divisional honors and high honors?